-The process leading up to the completion of this report has involved many iterative steps and interactions with state program leaders, business partners, stakeholders, legislators, policy advisors and other consultants and contractors participating in the broader planning for health reform and coverage expansion in California.
-The discussions have been informed by on-going analyses of available data to project the service utilization and costs.
-Several possible approaches to providing mental health and substance use services to the Medi-Cal expansion population were considered and compared on the way to reaching agreement between state and county leadership as to how California will move forward.
-These analyses are discussed in greater detail in Sections II and III of this report.
+Several possible approaches to provide mental health and substance use services to the Medi-Cal expansion population were considered and compared on the way to reach agreement between state and county leadership as to how California will move forward.
+These analyses are discussed in greater detail in Sections 2 and 3 of this report.

-Decisions about the mental health and substance use benefit design and enrollment process were made as well in the context of physical health benefit design and the implementation of other elements of ACA for Medi-Cal participants.
+Decisions about the mental health and substance use benefit design and enrollment process were also made in the context of the development of the physical health benefit design and the implementation of other elements of ACA for Medi-Cal recipients.